leelavg/blog/content/posts/cli-gui-tools/index.md

 [Clipboard Indicator](https://extensions.gnome.org/extension/779/clipboard-indicator/): Saves last n entries of yank into clipboard and can select particular entry for current paste

-[Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/): Change and position panel layout, comes with many customizations and don't get lost in it {{emoji(i=":smiley:")}}
+[Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/): Change and position panel layout, comes with many customizations and don't get lost in it :smiley:

 [EasyScreenCast](https://extensions.gnome.org/extension/690/easyscreencast/): Probably the only extension that support Wayland compositor.
 The name says it all, you can record screen casts.